pablodip/PablodipAdminModuleBundle/docs/advanced-usage.md

 ### Step 2: Set up MolinoNestedExtension

-Add some code like the following into your child module's class:
+Add some code similar to the following into your child module's class:

     protected function registerExtensions()
     {